Livestream Chat

 Basic Usage

-The LivestreamChannelController has the same interface as the regular ChatChannelController, making it easy to switch between them.
-You can create a livestream controller using the same methods you’re already familiar with:
+The livestream APIs have the same interface as the regular ChatChannelController / Chat, making it easy to switch between them.
+You can create a livestream object using the same factory methods you're already familiar with:

 // Create a livestream channel controller